-Based on certain conditions, which include Red Flag Warnings, winds, low humidity, fuel loads, and observable conditions, power de-energization may occur anywhere in Sonoma County.
+Based on certain conditions, which include Red Flag Warnings, winds, low humidity, fuel loads, and observable conditions, PG&E may shut off the power anywhere in Sonoma County.
 Power could be out for a number of days depending on conditions.

 Learn more about Red Flag Warnings, what they mean and which activities are discouraged during Red Flag conditions.

 Print the lists below or download “Power Outages: What you can do to make it through” and keep these lists handy in case the power is turned off.

 Remember, the conditions that cause PG&E to turn off the power also mean we have a high risk of wildfire during this time.
 For information about wildfire preparedness and Red Flag Warnings, see Wildfire Readiness.

 Here are 8 things you can do ahead of time to get ready for the potential loss of power: